Engineers' Society of Western Pennsylvania

 The Best of IWC Webinar Series is a great way to preview the high quality technical content presented at the International Water Conference®.

-Virtual Webinars are FREE to attend, but registration is required for pdh certification.
-Stayed tuned for new webinars coming soon.
+Virtual Webinars are FREE to attend, but registration (below) is required to attend and for pdh certification.

 Past Webinars